 Karen Mosca is our Administrative Assistant.
 She has worked for Nevada County since 2000.

-Wendy Shingle is the legal secretary for the felony team.
+Wendy Shingle is the legal secretary for the Misdemeanor team.
 She has worked for Nevada County since 2006.

-Karin Prancitas is the legal secretary for the misdemeanor team.
+Karin Prancitas is the legal secretary for the Felony team.
 She has worked for Nevada County since 2006.